 When your teen is able to gradually face their fears, they will not only improve their social skills, but also their confidence in such situations.
 They will be able to recognize that they actually have the skills that they thought they didn’t have.
 Even if they feel anxiety in the moment, your teen will be able to recognize that, “hey, I feel anxious but I can actually get through this”.
 Keep in mind, this may take some time and can be very difficult for your teen.
 Be sure to continue validating and praising them.
 Check in with them afterwards too to see how that was for then and where their anxiety is at.

-Here at Simi Psychological Group, we can help guide exposure, including making a hierarchy of anxiety-provoking situations, and aiding your teen in gaining confidence at each step to be able to challenge themselves more and put themselves in more anxiety provoking situations.
+Here at Simi Psychological Group, our team of therapists and psychologists can help guide exposure, including making a hierarchy of anxiety-provoking situations, and aiding your teen in gaining confidence at each step to be able to challenge themselves more and put themselves in more anxiety provoking situations.
 We will also aid you as the parent in helping your teen face their fears and instead of running away.

 Number 4: Express your own emotions and model taking risks

 It’s really important for you as a parent to be able to talk to your teen about when you yourself are feeling anxious, especially in social situations.
 By doing so, you normalize the emotion and let them know it’s okay to talk about it.
 If you’re in a situation that makes you slightly nervous, talk about it and put yourself in that situation!
 Talk about what’s making you anxious, how you’re feeling, and how you feel after the situation.